daoluan/tinyco/README.md

 - High performance.
 Make full use of CPU and process requests concurrently which makes server's throughput greatly improved
 - Perfect http/dns components
 - Small kernel in size
-- Business code can be easy to read and maintain.
+- Business code can be easy to read and maintained.
 No more async framework

 # How to start ?
 Clone tinyco and build it: